Brand Measurement Case Studies

 Across Marathon customers — denim, wellness, footwear, food & beverage, outdoor gear, beauty — the pattern is the same.
 Top-of-funnel performance brand-building campaigns measured through Marathon drove stronger incremental ROAS than anything on the DR side.
 No short-term loss.
 No trough.
 Results in weeks.
 These results were surfaced by rigorous measurement and real-time optimization, not by waiting months to see whether brand spend worked.
 More case studies are being added continuously.

-Immediate Improvement
+Early Improvement

-Marathon customers saw contribution margin, revenue, and new customer acquisition improve from the first weeks — measured against top-of-funnel brand campaigns, not more DR spend
+These Marathon customers saw contribution margin, revenue, and new customer acquisition improve from the first weeks — measured against top-of-funnel brand campaigns, not more DR spend

 1.93x–2.39x incremental return on brand campaigns alone — higher than every DR tactic tested in the same accounts, proven by independent causal geo-holdout tests with statistically significant positive lift (90% CI lower bound above 1.0x on one; 97% probability of positive return on the other)